Ride the Cyclone: Synopsis

-While Ricky bonds with Jane by giving her one of the names he had been "saving up" in life, and Noel and Mischa connect over seeing each other as they want to be seen, Ocean and Constance finally come to a head.
-Ocean, still desperate to return to life, hurts Constance deeply in her own self-obsession.
-Constance, fed up with being Ocean's sidekick, finally stands up for herself by punching Ocean in the boob.
+Ricky bonds with Jane by naming her Savannah, one of the names he had been "saving up" in life, while Noel and Mischa connect over seeing each other as they want to be seen.
+Meanwhile, Ocean goads Constance into voting for her, while also admitting that she refuses to vote for anyone other than herself.
+Constance, fed up with Ocean's conceited behavior, finally stands up for herself by punching Ocean in the breast.